shiinamiyuki/mesh-utils/README.md

 # mesh-utils
-stupidly simple util for r/w binary mesh
+Util for opearting on mesh